 Finally, I bet you’ve heard about Food Insecurity.
 This is when you don’t have enough money to buy the healthy foods you need, or if you have to skip meals because you don’t have enough money to buy more food.
 And it’s a real problem.
 Donate any extra fresh produce and vegetables to the local food banks.

-If you find this information useful and want to know more about Food Waste check out our Food Waste introductory post with tips and tricks to apply..
+If you find this information useful and want to know more about Food Waste check out our Ultimate Guide about Food Waste and its Impact on the Environment.